iris-xia-2020/serum-academy/content/serum-dex/sol-wallet/_index.en.md

 ### Convert ERC20 to SPL tokens

-Some tokens are both ERC20 and SPL, [Sollet.io](https://sollet.io) allows you to convert ERC20 to SPL using your **MetaMask Wallet**.
+Sollet.io allows you to convert ERC20 to SPL and vice versa using your **MetaMask Wallet**.

-To do so, click on the token you would like to deposit, once deposit pop opened click on the **ERC20 Tab**
+To do so, click on the token you would like to deposit, once deposit pops open click on the **ERC20 Tab**

 ![erc20 tab](/images/articles/serum-dex/sol-wallet/deposit-erc20.png?classes=shadow&width=25pc).